-This essay was originally published on The Academic Activist Vegan on November 9, 2013.
+A version of this essay was originally published on The Academic Activist Vegan on May 25, 2013.